Paul47/LEDMatrix_22/XYTable-array-generator/README.md

     NOTE: make the array simple, left to right and top to bottom, no zigzag.
     We will make all these changes here.

-WHEN DESIGNING BLOCKS IN A MATRIX, COMBINATIONS CAN GIVE SURPRISING RESULTS.
+WHEN DESIGNING TILES IN A MATRIX, COMBINATIONS CAN GIVE SURPRISING RESULTS.
 IF THE RESULT IS NOT WHAT YOU EXPECTS, REVIEW EACH STEP'S SETTINGS AGAIN!

 **STEPS**